waterbear-cloud/paco/docs/aim-config.rst

       -
       -
       - Title
-      - INamed
+      - Named
     * - classification
       - String
       - .. fa:: times
       -
       - Must be one of: 'performance', 'security', 'health' or ''.
       - Classification filter
-      - IAlarmNotification
+      - AlarmNotification
     * - groups
       - List of Strings
       - .. fa:: check
       -
       -
       - List of groups
-      - IAlarmNotification
+      - AlarmNotification
     * - severity
       - String
       - .. fa:: times
       -
       - Must be one of: 'low', 'critical'
       - Severity filter
-      - IAlarmNotification
+      - AlarmNotification